The Ultimate Guide to TTRPG Campaign Managers in 2025

 Strengths

-- Infinitely extensible.
-The community plugins are a gamechanger.
+• Infinitely extensible.
+The community plugins and CSS styling options are a gamechanger.
 Anyone can design and share features to extend Obsidian.

 Weaknesses

-- Scaled learning curve.
+• Learning curve.
 The basics of organizing and writing notes couldn’t be simpler.
 But with the more advanced features, you will need to read documentation or watch tutorials.
 For example, some of the plugins provide really powerful capabilities.
 But you won’t figure out how to use them without a little reading.
-I've got an article to help you get started.
+I’ve got an article to help you get started and a Patreon that offers additional resources (including a fully configured vault).

 Cost

 Obsidian is free.
-You can add Sync (backup to access across devices) for $10/month or $96/year.
-Publish to a public website for $20/month or $192/year.
+You can add Sync (backup to access across devices) for $5/month or $48/year.
+Publish to a public website for $10/month or $96/year.
 Neither of these is required and free alternatives exist.

 Notion